Skip to main content

 • “Similar to Baldur's Gate, build and lead your team of 4 through a story-driven tale, with combat, big dungeons, towns, side missions, and character development.”

-• “Character development also was okay for the first episode, but grew stale in episode 2 and became completely uninteresting in episode 3.”
+• “Character development also was okay for the first episode, but grew stale in episode 2 and became completely uninteresting in the third one.”

 • stability